How often have you finished writing your essay and run a word count check to realize you’re way behind the required word count?

 One of the most common challenges students face is the inability to meet the desired word count, especially in the case of long-form essays or research papers.

-9 Hacks to Make an Essay Longer that it Really Is
+9 Hacks to Make an Essay Longer than it is

 “What else can I write about?”

-How many times have you asked yourself this question after writing out your entire paper?
+How often have you asked yourself this question after writing your entire paper?

 You’re not alone -- writing 5,000-word essays is tricky.
-There are times when you feel you’ve exhausted your points but alas, the word count has a different story to tell.
+Sometimes you feel you’ve exhausted your points, but the word count has a different story to tell.

 Here are nine legitimate hacks to make your essay longer and meet the word limit.